Susan Campbell Reneau Replaces Candidate for Senate District 45

 She is an author, President of the United Veterans Council, founder of Santa Socks for Veterans, and chief organizer of many patriotic ceremonies in western Montana throughout the year, but the one thing Susan Campbell Reneau has never done is run for office.

 That changed on Wednesday, as Campbell-Reneau agreed to fill in for a Republican candidate who had to drop out of the race for family reasons.

-“I was asked by the Republican Party to step in because a lovely young man could not fulfill his duties as a candidate for Senate District 45, which is where I live, and they asked if I would be willing to be the candidate for Montana Senate District 45, and I said yes,” said Campbell Reneau.
+“I was asked by the Republican Party to step in because a lovely young man could not fulfill his duties as a candidate for Senate District 45, and they asked if I would be willing to be the candidate for Montana Senate District 45, and I said yes,” said Campbell Reneau.

 Asked what platform she would be running on, Campbell Reneau invoked a familiar theme for conservatives.